crcn/beanpoll.js/README.md

 ----------------------

 - Makes your code more asyncronous, and keeps pods decoupled.
-- Allows your code to be used in other protocols, such as HTTP, and WebSockets, without adding support, or changing anything.
-	- The communcation between each plugin is similar to how you'd handle / push a request with http, or websockets.
-You can send files, handle http headers, etc.
 - Pods are completely bindable, even ones across networks.
 If one pod is to make a particular request, say "get/file", that same pod can easily bind to it, so it receives any changes to "get/file" if anything changes.
 - Communication between pods in-app, and across multiple platforms is universal.
 Brazil Nut does *not* care if a push / pull request comes from within the app, or from a different platform.
+Heck, you could even create a pod which makes your app visible via an HTTP api, or websockets.

 What are some features?
 -----------------------